hforge/itws/docs/index.rst

     - **Icône Dossier parent** permet d'ouvrir le navigateur dans la section parente qui contient la ressource courante.

-Les Sections
+Sections
 ===========================

-Une section est une ressource (de type dossier) dont la vue est configurable.
+A section is a resource (container type) on which the view is configurable.
-Il est possible de choisir le type d'affichage parmi ces 3 vues :
+You can choose the way of viewing among these three views:

-  - Vue composite
+   - Composite view
-  - Vue galerie
+   - Gallery view
-  - Vue du flux
+   - Stream view

-Certaines de ces vues sont configurables.
+Some of these views are configurable.
-La configuration se réalise via le lien "Vue configuration" de la barre d'administration.
+The configuration is done via the link "Configuration" of the admin bar.

-Vue composite
+Composite view
 --------------------

-La vue composite est composée d'un ensemble de blocs ordonnable.
+The composite view is made up of a set of orderable blocks.

 .. figure:: figures/edit-composite-section.*

 Description:

-   - (1) On est bien sur une section
+    - (1) Current resource is a section
-   - (2) Le mode édition est activé
+    - (2) The edit mode is activated
-   - (3) Il est possible d'ordonner et d'ajouter des boîtes dans la vue composite
+    - (3) It is possible to order and add boxes into the composite view
-   - (4) Un bouton permet de modifier chaque boîte de la vue composite
+    - (4) A button allows you to modify every box of the composite view

-Voici le tableau des différents types d'éléments pouvant être ordonnés :
+Here is a picture of different types of items that can be ordered:

 .. list-table::
     :header-rows: 1